Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 - Private Subnet (10.1.1.0/24): This subnet is dedicated to backend services and does not have direct internet access, ensuring full isolation from the outside world.

-This separation supports the principle of least privilege, minimizing the attack surface.
+This design follows the principle of least privilege, minimizing the attack surface and reducing exposure to potential security risks.

 ### 🛡️ Network Security
 At the subnet level, Network Access Control Lists (NACLs) provide the first layer of defense:
 - Public Subnet: Allows unrestricted inbound and outbound traffic for external services.
 - Private Subnet: Only permits ICMP IPv4 traffic from the public subnet, enabling diagnostics while maintaining isolation.

 Security Groups (SGs) offer stateful, granular control over traffic:
 - Public EC2 instances: Allow only HTTP and SSH traffic to support web applications and remote administrator workflows.
 - Private EC2 instances: Accept traffic only from the public subnet’s security group, ensuring controlled internal communication.